 This hotel is an excellent choice if you don’t want to spend too much money but want to stay in a good hotel.

 The Hotel Beyaz Saray & Spa is a very popular hotel just across Beyazit Square.

-The area is known by the Istanbul University’s Historical Gate.
+The area is known by Istanbul University’s Historical Gate.

-I can tell you from personal experience that nights are silent in this area but day time, it is one of the busiest places in Istanbul.
+I can tell you from personal experience that nights are silent in this area, but during the day, it is one of the busiest places in Istanbul.

 Suggested Reading: Is Istanbul Rich or Poor?
 A Local Answers with Statistics

 There are two international airports in Istanbul.
 One of them is Istanbul Airport, which is located on the European side.

 The other one is Sabiha Gokcen Airport, and it’s located on the Asian side.

 There are plenty of good hotels near both airports.
 However, I’d like to mention the best budget hotels closest to those airports.